laminas/laminas-serializer/docs/book/v3/migration/to-version-3.md

 }
 ```

+### Niche Serializer Implementations

+With v3, some of the more niche serializer implementations were removed.

+- MsgPack
+- PythonPickle
+- Wddx

+All of these serializers were already deprecated in v2.15.0.
+For a more detailed reasoning on why these were removed please refer to the [RFC](https://github.com/laminas/laminas-serializer/issues/21).
+In case your project is still depending on these implementations, feel free to copy the adapter source from latest 2.x and adapt the required type-additions to comply with v3.0+.

 ## Checklist

 1. `laminas-serializer` is updated to the latest version from within `2.x`
 2. Search your code for the usage of `Laminas\Serializer\Serializer`, if this class is in-use, please refer to its [dedicated migration section](#static-methods-in-serializer-implementation)
 3. If your project provides an implementation of `AdapterInterface` or `AbstractAdapter`, please migrate your code to comply with the latest type-additions
+4. Check if your project is using one of the [niche serializer implementations](#niche-serializer-implementations) which were removed with this release